 There are plenty of reasons to give underfloor heating a try, but this type of system isn’t for everyone.
 Here are the main advantages of underfloor heating:

-Increased home value – An efficient central heating system already boosts home value by 9%, according to some estimates.
+An efficient central heating system already boosts home value by 9%, according to some estimates.
 Underfloor heating not only ticks this box, but also adds a sense of luxury that homebuyers love.

-Better use of space – With no need for radiators in the room, you’ll have clean lines to work with and an increase in wall space.
+With no need for radiators in the room, you’ll have clean lines to work with and an increase in wall space.
 You’ll be able to fill these gaps with furnishings, kitchen units or storage.

 Of course, this type of system isn’t for everyone.
 Here are some of the drawbacks associated with underfloor heating:

-Heating times – Underfloor heating is brilliant when it comes to heating the entire room evenly, but it does take a little longer for the whole room to warm up.
+Underfloor heating is brilliant when it comes to heating the entire room evenly, but it does take a little longer for the whole room to warm up.
 Fortunately, systems come with a timer so you can set it to work when you need the heat most.

-Hardwood flooring – Solid wood flooring is usually not compatible with underfloor heating, but engineered wooden boards are a good fit.
+|Hardwood||Solid wood flooring is usually not compatible with underfloor heating, but engineered wooden boards are a good fit.
 These are crafted with multiple layers of wood, making them less prone to movement when exposed to changes in temperature or humidity.|

-Carpeted flooring – If you already have thick carpeting, you may not notice the benefits of underfloor heating as much as you would with materials like tiles and laminate wood.
+|Carpeted||If you already have thick carpeting, you may not notice the benefits of underfloor heating as much as you would with materials like tiles and laminate wood.
 However, underfloor heating is fully compatible if the carpet and underlay’s thermal resistance is below a 1.5 tog rating.|

 |Stones and tiles||Natural materials like slate and terracotta are quite popular in modern homes.
-Their thickness will determine whether or not underfloor heating is worthwhile – with thicker flagstones, it will take longer for the room to heat.|
+Their thickness will determine whether underfloor heating is worthwhile – with thicker flagstones, it will take longer for the room to heat.|

 Dry systems operate using a network of wires placed under your floor.
 Some use heating mats to cover large areas of the floor space, while others will operate with an intricate network of individual wires.
-A layer of insulation sits underneath the wire network, keeping the generated heat moving upwards into the room.
+A layer of insulation sits underneath the wire network, forcing the heat generated up into the room.